Acro/simple-builder/README.md

 ## API

 ### build(query)
-`query` passed into the build function can be either array of partial SQL code mixed with values or plain string.
+`query` passed into the build function can be either array of SQL code mixed with values or plain string.

 Output is an object containing `text` property which is your SQL query ready to be passed into your SQL client library.
 If values are present in your `query` input, then output also contains `values` property which is an array of values.